New World Development: Group reorganization

-In September 2000, the group acquired New World Insurance Services Limited.
-In September 2001, NWS acquired the entire issued share capital of Ngo Kee Construction Company Limited.
-In October 2002, Pacific Ports Company Limited (PPC) acquired the traditional infrastructure assets from NWI, and acquired NWS from NWD.
+In September 2001, NWS purchased all outstanding shares of Ngo Kee Construction Company Limited.
+A year later, Pacific Ports Company Limited (PPC) acquired NWI and took ownership of NWS from NWD.

-In January 2003, the reorganization of New World Group was completed.
-NWS Holdings Limited, after changing its name from Pacific Ports Company Limited, became the group's service flagship with diversified operations in service, infrastructure and ports in Hong Kong, Macau and Mainland China.
-All the group's shares were consolidated under the new name NWS Holdings Limited which began trading on The Stock Exchange of Hong Kong Limited.
+Reorganization of New World Group was finalized in January 2003.
+Following a name change from Pacific Ports Company Limited, NWS Holdings Limited emerged as the group's service flagship, overseeing operations in services, infrastructure, and ports across Hong Kong, Macau, and Mainland China.
+All group shares were consolidated under NWS Holdings Limited, which then commenced trading on SEHK.